 - Stress, and/or

-Here are 6 ways that can potentially ease your headaches while pregnant.
+Here are 6 ways that can potentially relieve your headaches while pregnant.

 1- Follow a regular sleep schedule